 How Does the Minimally Invasive Nature of Micro FUE Impact Perioperative Swelling?

 Micro FUE reduces perioperative swelling due to smaller punch size (0.6–0.75 mm) and more controlled depth.
 It causes less dermal trauma compared to traditional FUE.
+Micro FUE’s smaller punch size results in less dermal trauma, which is associated with a shorter swelling duration compared to standard FUE.

-Which Patients are more Prone to Post Transplant Swelling?
+Which Patients Are More Prone to Post Transplant Swelling?

 Patients with high BMI, cardiovascular issues, chronic sinus or allergy conditions, and those on certain medications (like corticosteroids or blood pressure drugs) are more likely to experience post-transplant swelling.
 Genetic predisposition and poor lymphatic drainage increase this risk.
+Individuals with higher BMI are considered more prone to noticeable post-transplant swelling, likely related to fluid retention and lymphatic drainage differences.

 Is Hair Transplant Swelling Painful?

-No. Swelling after a hair transplant is usually not painful.
+No. Swelling after a hair transplant is not painful.
 It feels tight or heavy but rarely causes true discomfort.
 Hair transplant pain is a warning sign if swelling is accompanied by heat, redness, or throbbing which suggests infection or inflammation.

-Swelling after a hair transplant usually appears in the upper facial region, moving downward from the scalp due to gravity.
+Swelling after a hair transplant appears in the upper facial region, moving downward from the scalp due to gravity.
 The following are the most common and clinically observed areas where swelling develop:

-Eyelids: Especially the upper eyelids, are prone to puffiness due to fluid moving downward from the forehead.
+- Eyelids: Especially the upper eyelids, are prone to puffiness due to fluid moving downward from the forehead.
 The soft tissue here retains fluid easily.
 Sleep position and low lymphatic flow are contributing factors.
 Swelling here causes temporary eye tightness or heaviness but is not dangerous.

-Bridge of the Nose / Upper Cheeks: Less common but possible, particularly in long sessions with high fluid use.
+- Bridge of the Nose / Upper Cheeks: Less common but possible, particularly in long sessions with high fluid use.
 Fluid tracks down from the forehead to the mid-face.
-Swelling here gives the appearance of facial bloating, usually peaking around day 4.
+Swelling here gives the appearance of facial bloating, peaking around day 4.
 It resolves on its own without intervention.

-Scalp (Donor/Recipient Zones): Swelling in the scalp is internal and subtle.
+- Scalp (Donor/Recipient Zones): Swelling in the scalp is internal and subtle.
 It feels like tightness or mild pressure.
 Graft count, punch size, and anesthesia levels impact it.
 Unlike facial zones, this is rarely visible externally but felt.

 Prolonged swelling beyond 7 days indicates an abnormal response.
-While most swelling resolves by day 5 or 6, persistent or worsening puffiness — especially with redness, heat, pain, or discharge — suggest infection.
+While most swelling resolves by day 5 or 6, persistent or worsening puffiness, especially with redness, heat, pain, or discharge, suggest infection.
 In such cases, medical evaluation is necessary.
 If the swelling is painless and not accompanied by other symptoms, it simply is delayed fluid absorption and not an infection.

 How Long Does Swelling Last After a Hair Transplant?

-Swelling after a hair transplant usually lasts between 3 to 5 days.
+Swelling after a hair transplant lasts between 3 to 5 days.
 It begins around day 2, peaks on day 3 or 4, and subsides by day 6.
 Most patients experience mild forehead puffiness that gradually moves downward, sometimes affecting the eyelids and temples.
 The swelling resolves on its own and does not require medical intervention in typical cases.

 High-volume fluid injection during surgery, large graft counts, especially above 3,000 grafts, flat sleeping position in the first 48 hours, high salt intake post-op, which increases water retention, obesity or poor lymphatic circulation are the main factors making swelling longer.